Why we need to preserve this biodiverse coastal headland

-The Nova Scotia’s Wetland Conservation Policy states, “since wetlands are among the most productive and diverse of all the ecosystems on earth, losing them means reduced biodiversity through the loss of local populations of fish, wildlife and plants that depend on wetlands for their habitat or food14.”
-When our province’s own policy emphasizes the important relationships between various species in wetland habitats, why is Nova Scotia going ahead with a plan that will destroy the wetlands at Owls Head Provincial Park Reserve?
+The Nova Scotia’s Wetland Conservation Policy states, “since wetlands are among the most productive and diverse of all the ecosystems on earth, losing them means reduced biodiversity through the loss of local populations of fish, wildlife and plants that depend on wetlands for their habitat or food15.”
+When our province’s own policy emphasizes the important relationships between various species in wetland habitats, why is Nova Scotia going ahead with a plan that will destroy the wetlands at Owls Head Provincial Park?

 “Species richness within our nine 1x1m wetland sample plots ranged from 3 to 21 unique species.
 The average species richness of these wetland sample plots is 15.
 The single plot that had less than 12 species also featured a substantial area of exposed rock.
 Our study did not identify lichen and bryophyte species meaning the total species richness of flora within each sample plot is underestimated7.”Report on the Ecological Importance of Owls Head Crown land, page 11

-“Coastal Barrens in Nova Scotia, in general, cannot be considered low-diversity ecosystems (Oberndorfer and Lundhom 2009; Cameron and Bondrup – Neilsen 2013, Porter 2013).
+“Coastal Barrens in Nova Scotia, in general, cannot be considered low-diversity ecosystems (Oberndorfer and Lundholm 2009; Cameron and Bondrup – Nielsen 2013, Porter 2013).
 This site specifically cannot reasonably be considered to be low in biodiversity7.”Report on the Ecological Importance of Owls Head Crown land, page 15

 “The marine environment around Owls Head supports meadows of eelgrass.
 Eelgrass is formally considered an Ecologically Important Species (ESS) for its functional role in protecting shorelines and supporting marine biodiversity.
 Eelgrass requires pristine water conditions and is not tolerant of nutrient pollution.
 (DFO 2009)7”Report on the Ecological Importance of Owls Head Crown land, page 14

-Halifax’s Green Network Plan identifies an “essential corridor” between Owls Head Park and Tangier Grand Lake Wilderness Area16.
+Halifax’s Green Network Plan identifies an “essential corridor” between Owls Head Provincial Park and Tangier Grand Lake Wilderness Area17.
 Also known as a green corridor or wildlife corridor, these connecting spaces are vital for our wildlife and biodiversity.

 These corridors can mitigate certain effects of habitat fragmentation.
 Enabling individual animals to move between protected areas allows them access to more resources, increases biodiversity (by preventing inbreeding), and reduces zoonotic diseases.